A History of the Amateur Woodworking Movement

 The postwar housing boom, which resulted in the burgeoning development of the suburbs, had been largely financed by government-sponsored mortgages.

-Thanks to the NHA, the American Dream of owning one's home was rapidly becoming a reality for the working class; by 1973, 53% of laborer, 65% of wage-earner, and 63% of senior families were homeowners, as were 65% of all households nationwide.
+Thanks to the FHA, the American Dream of owning one's home was rapidly becoming a reality for the working class; by 1973, 53% of laborer, 65% of wage-earner, and 63% of senior families were homeowners, as were 65% of all households nationwide.

 Salaried families also greatly expanded their home ownership, so that four out of five were homeowners (see table 6.8A).
 Although black laborer families had made great advances in buying homes, home ownership still distinguished white from black working-class families.